twse/random-stuff/Readable Fonts/African.md

 ## Fonts
-Gam Bia SIL SophiaL (1995), is a non-Unicode font based on the Sophia font for use with native languages of Gambia.
+Gam Bia SIL SophiaL (1995), is a non-Unicode font based on Sophia for use with native languages of Gambia.

 ## Diacritical characters (alphabetical order by region)